 Each different font gives off a different 'vibe'.
 Some are elegant, others a little more informal.
 Of all the 'vibes' given off by fonts, which one resonates the most with your brand?
 This is a great way to get a rough idea of the font family that'd make an ideal foundation for your logo.

-Colours are integral to the readability of your worded logos.
-The Ikea logo, for example, uses two contrasting colours (that just so happen to be the colours of the Swedish flag).
+Colors are integral to the readability of your worded logos.
+The Ikea logo, for example, uses two contrasting colors (that just so happen to be the colors of the Swedish flag).

 These two colours contrast and make the wording stand out.
 Similarly, the Subway logo uses white and yellow text surrounded by a green border.

-Thanks to the green frame, Subway can use white text in their logo and be sure that it will be readable no matter what colour background the logo is on.
+Thanks to the green frame, Subway can use white text in their logo and be sure that it will be readable no matter what color background the logo is on.